 Making the decision to send a loved one to a care home facility can be very tough to accept.
 While most care home facilities in the UK usually uphold a high standard of care, accidents can happen on occasion, even in the best care homes.
 If you or your loved one has suffered an injury or illness as a result of negligent treatment at a care home, you may be entitled to a claim for medical malpractice.

 Hospitals are usually a safe haven for patient care; they are home to experienced medical professionals and standard medical equipment that can help us recover from our ill health.
 However, a hospital may fall below the expected standard of care when discharging their duty towards a patient.
-If this happens, you may be entitled to a claim for medical negligence.
+If this happens, you may be entitled to a claim for hospital negligence.

 Specialist and Experienced Medical Negligence Solicitors at MND